hashicorp/terraform-provider-rightscale/website/docs/d/cm_volume.markdown

 # rightscale_volume

-Use this data source to get the ID of an existing volume for use in other resources.
+Use this data source to get the ID or other attributes  of an existing volume for use in other resources.

 ## Example Usage 1: Basic configuration of a volume data source